U.S. tornado tracks (1950-2012) from SPC (left) and Number of tornadoes by county (1952-2010) from SPC (right)

 6. Prepare to keep children at school beyond regular hours if threatening weather is expected.
 Children are safer in school than traveling on the roadways during severe weather.
 Students should NOT be sent home early if severe weather is approaching.

-7. Large, high rooms are dangerous when a tornado is approaching.
-Gymnasiums, cafeterias, and auditoriums offer no protection in a tornado.
+7. Large, high rooms are dangerous when a tornado is approaching as large span roofs are more likely to fail.
+Thus gymnasiums, cafeterias, and auditoriums are not the safest shelter areas in a tornado.
+Interior windowless hallways, bathrooms or storage areas are better choices.
 Other large facilities can take similar measures for tornado preparedness.

 - Tornado Events (by month)